-- Next, follow Digital Life Tutorial 0.11 to add our course calendar to your Google Calendar.
+- Next, follow Digital Life 0.5 and Digital Life 0.11 to add our course calendar to your Google Calendar.

 - You may also wish to add your other courses to your calendar to help keep you organized.

-- If you wish to have a desktop version of your calendar, follow Digital Life Tutorial 0.10 to install Sunbird Portable on your flash drive.
-To sync Google Calendar to Sunbird, follow Digital Life Tutorial 0.6c.
+- Optional: If you wish to have a desktop version of your calendar, follow Digital Life Tutorial 0.10 to install Sunbird Portable on your flash drive.
+To sync Google Calendar to Sunbird, follow Digital Life 0.6b.

 - When you have finished setting up your calendar.
-Please print the month of August, write your name on the top and hand it in to me at 1:50 this afternoon.
+Please print the month of August, write your name on the top and hand it in to me at 10:50 this morning.
 (You can print to the laser printer in the ET 124 computer lab).

 - The second half of my lecture focused on the “Getting Things Done Methodology.”
 Take the remainder of the lab period to capture all the stuff in your “school life” (you can of course extend further into your life if you wish) and use one of the software packages discussed in lecture to capture and process this stuff (into next actions and contexts).